 Many women anticipate that a natural activity like breastfeeding will be easy and expect that their breastfeeding experience to be trouble-free.

-Unfortunately many have been shocked and upset to discover that the early days and weeks were, in fact, a really intensive time, with some unexpected hurdles, and absolutely tiring too!
+Unfortunately, many have been shocked and upset to discover that the early days and weeks were, in fact, an intensive time, with some unexpected hurdles and tiring too!

-However, it’s important to know that mothers and babies are hard-wired to breastfeed, but there is also a learning element to feeding your baby.
+However, it’s essential to know that mothers and babies are hard-wired to breastfeed.
+It’s also important to know that there is also a learning element to feeding your baby.

 In the first 4-6 weeks, breastfeeding mothers and their babies work hard to establish milk supply, as well as working out which positions are more comfortable.

-Coupled with that, every day their baby puts in more and more demand for milk and cause their mother’s body to make that little bit more milk each day.
+Coupled with that, every day, their baby puts in more and more demand for milk, causing the mother’s body to make that little bit more milk each day.

 This is a time of really rapid growth!

-This intensive period is a great opportunity to offer practical and emotional support for her.
+This intensive period is an excellent opportunity to offer practical and emotional support for her.

-Many studies are showing that if breastfeeding mothers have good support from somebody close to them who is supportive of their efforts to breastfeed, then this really increases their chances of success.
+Many studies are showing that if breastfeeding mothers have excellent support from somebody close to them who is supportive of their efforts to breastfeed, then this increases their chances of success.

-So if you are a mother or grandmother or partner of a breastfeeding mother, then I cannot stress enough how important your role is.
+So if you are a mother, grandmother, or partner of a breastfeeding mother, it can’t be stressed enough how vital your role is.

-It’s really interesting to read studies which take a look at different cultures and how each one supports breastfeeding.
+It’s fascinating to read studies that take a look at different cultures and how each one supports breastfeeding.

-Some cultures expect the mother will need to sit around for a number of weeks to enable her to get breastfeeding established.
-The supportive, often extended family members will attend to the household chores which may also include looking after older children too.
+Some cultures expect the mother will need to sit around for many weeks to enable her to get breastfeeding established.
+The supportive, often extended family members will attend to the household chores, which may also include looking after older children too.

-It might simply be that she would value psychological support by providing a listening ear, without judgement.
+It might merely be that she would value psychological support by providing a listening ear without judgment.

 If she has an older child, it may be difficult for her to find enough time to give to that child as well as getting breastfeeding established, so offering to do the school runs, or playing/occupying the child in some way can be extremely helpful.

-Another really useful way to offer support is to offer to bring her along to a breastfeeding café or breastfeeding drop-in where she can get breastfeeding help.
+Another handy way to offer support is to offer to bring her along to a breastfeeding café or breastfeeding drop-in where she can get breastfeeding help.

 It will also give her a chance to chat with other breastfeeding mothers.

-It can be daunting to come out for the first time to a new venue.
-This will help to boost her confidence.
+It can be daunting to come out for the first time to a new venue, but it will help to boost her confidence.

-I cannot stress enough, however, the importance of your psychological support, as you help her to get to grips with breastfeeding.
+The importance of your psychological support can’t be stressed enough, as you help her to get to grips with breastfeeding.
 This builds up her confidence and helps her to reach her goals at all stages of her breastfeeding journey.

 Review dates, references & further resources